escaparrac/IRL-relay-SRT-RTMP/README.md

 sudo systemctl enable srtla.service
 ```

-With this, we are done
+With this, we are done with our SRTLA relay server.

 # RTMP with stats monitor (nginx)
 ```